frankxujobs2023/frankxujobs2023.github.io/_posts/2022-02-01-Customer-Lifetime-Value-Project.md

 By understanding the lifetime value of a customer, businesses can make informed decisions about how much to spend on customer acquisition and retention efforts.

-## How to Calculate Customer Lifetime Value?
+## How to Calculate Customer Lifetime Value for Established Customers?

-There are several methods for calculating CLV, but the most common method is to use the following formula:
+There are several methods for calculating CLV for old customers who have sufficient historical purchase data, but the most common method is to use the following formula:

 > CLV = (Average Value of a Sale) x (Number of Repeat Transactions) x (Average Customer Lifespan)